Red lory

-The red lory (Eos bornea) is a species of parrot in the family Psittaculidae.
+The red lory (Trichoglossus borneus) is a species of parrot in the family Psittaculidae.
 It is the second-most commonly kept lory in captivity, after the rainbow lorikeet.

 Taxonomy

 In 1751 the English naturalist George Edwards included an illustration and a description of the red lory in the fourth volume of his A Natural History of Uncommon Birds.
 He used the English name "The long-tailed scarlet lory".
 Edwards based his hand-coloured etching on a stuffed specimen that he had purchased from a toyshop in London.
 He was uncertain of its origin.
 Edward gave his specimen to the collector Hans Sloane and subsequently a visitor to Sloane's house suggested that the bird may have come from Borneo.
 When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the red lory with the other parrots in the genus Psittacus.
 Linnaeus included a brief description, coined the binomial name Psittacus borneus and cited Edwards' work.
-The red lory is now one of six species placed in the genus Eos that was introduced by the German naturalist Johann Georg Wagler in 1832.
-The genus name is from the Ancient Greek eōs meaning "dawn".
+The red lory is now placed in the genus Trichoglossus that was introduced by the English naturalist James Francis Stephens in 1826.
 The specific epithet borneus, bornea is a toponym from Borneo.
 This is an error as the species does not occur on the island.

 There is some uncertainty as to whether Edwards' plate actually depicts a red lory and the binomial name Eos rubra (Gmelin, 1788) has sometimes been used for this species.

 The word "lory" comes from the Malay lūri, a name used for a number of species of colourful parrots.
 The name was used by the Dutch writer Johan Nieuhof in 1682 in a book describing his travels in the East Indies.
 The spelling "laurey" was used by English naturalist Eleazar Albin in 1731 for a species of parrot from Brazil, and then in 1751 Edwards used the spelling "lory" for five species of parrot from the East Indies.
 Edwards credited Nieuhof for the name.